HardlyDifficult/Crypto/Bitcoin.md

 <br><br><hr> **Disclaimer**: I am not a financial adviser.
 This site includes my thoughts and non-expert opinions.
-Do not take action based on what you read here, do your own research and seek professional advice first.
+Do not take action based on what you read here; do your own research and seek professional advice first.

 Have a correction or something to add?
 Join us daily at [twitch.tv/HardlyDifficult](http://twitch.tv/HardlyDifficult).